 What more could you ask for?

 P.S.
-If you’re interested, you can get a “PowerPack Upgrade” worth €95 for free for your first project.
+If you’re interested, you can get a “PowerPack Upgrade” worth €95 for free for your first project (Please check if this info is still accurate).
 Just go to 99designs’ website from here.

 - Agency / Designer